hoodiehq/hoodie/CODING_STYLE.md

-Hoodie uses the [Standard](https://github.com/feross/standard) JavaScript coding style.
+# Hoodie Coding Style Guidelines

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more guidelines on contributing to Hoodie.